Optimal bounds for the colored Tverberg problem: Statement of the main results

-Such a reduction previously appears in Sarkaria's proof for the prime power Tverberg theorem \cite[(2.7.3)]{Sarkaria-primepower}; see also Longueville's exposition \cite[Prop.~2.5]{deL01}.
+Such a reduction previously appeared in Sarkaria's proof for the prime power Tverberg theorem \cite[(2.7.3)]{Sarkaria-primepower}; see also de Longueville's exposition \cite[Prop.~2.5]{deL01}.

-\begin{remark} Soon after completion of the first version of the preprint for this paper we noticed (see \cite[Sect.~2]{BMZ2}) that Theorem~\ref{thm:main} also has a simpler proof, using degrees rather than equivariant obstruction theory; a very similar proof was provided by Vre\'cica and \v{Z}ivaljevi\'c~\cite{VZdegreeproof}.
-We provide it in \cite{BMZ2} as a special case of a Vre\'cica--Tverberg type transversal theorem, accompanied by much more complete cohomological index calculations, which also yield a second new proof that establishes Theorem \ref{thm:main2} directly, without a reduction to Theorem~\ref{thm:main}.

-The simpler proof, however, does not imply that the equivariant map proposed by the natural configuration space/test map scheme of Theorem~\ref{prop:main} \emph{does} exists if $r $ divides $ (r-1)!^d$.
-This we prove at the end of the current paper. \end{remark}

-Either of our Theorems \ref{thm:main2} and \ref{thm:main} immediately implies the topological Tverberg theorem for the case when $r$ is a prime, as it holds for an \emph{arbitrary} partition of the vertex set into color classes of the specified sizes.
-Thus it is a ``constrained'' Tverberg theorem as discussed recently by Hell \cite{Hell-2}.
+Either of our Theorems \ref{thm:main2} and \ref{thm:main} immediately implies the topological Tverberg theorem for the case when $r$ is a prime, as any colored Tverberg partition, as provided by Theorems \ref{thm:main2} and \ref{thm:main}, is, in particular, a Tverberg partition (if one ignores the color constraints).
+Thus Theorems \ref{thm:main2} and \ref{thm:main} are ``constrained'' Tverberg theorem as recently discussed by Hell \cite{Hell-2}.